[Visual Data] Meet the European Parliament's twittersphere

 How many are actually on Twitter?

-The vast majority of MEPs is currently on Twitter (more than 600 out of 751 MEPs).
+The vast majority of MEPs are currently on Twitter (more than 600 out of 751 MEPs).

-Only few joined in the early years of the platform, and electoral campaigns seem to serve as an encouragement for MEP to sign up to social media platforms in order to reach a wider audience.
+Only few joined in the early years of the platform, and electoral campaigns seem to serve as an encouragement for MEPs to sign up to social media platforms in order to reach a wider audience.

 Small 'bumps' in the total numbers of current MEPs on Twitter is visible both before the EP election in June 2009, and the latest election in May 2014 (again, keep in mind that these data refer to the number of current MEPs on Twitter: some of them were likely candidates also in 2009, but many weren't).